Photon region boundary for stationary axisymmetric black holes: Discussion

 \section{Discussion}

-We provide a formal definition and establish a technique to construct the photon region boundaries and further prove that at least one photon region exists in general asymptotically flat, stationary axisymmetric black hole spacetimes.
-Notably, this approach does not rely on any constants of the photon's motion, and the photon region is entirely derived from the generic form of the background metric functions.
-The existence of the photon region is demonstrated by analyzing the behavior of the metric functions near the boundaries of the domain of outer communication, that is, the Killing horizon and the asymptotic spatial infinity.
-Since the metric functions are considered in a general form, all the results presented are applicable to asymptotically flat, stationary axisymmetric black holes in any theory of gravity that admits spherical photon orbits (SPOs).
+We provide a formal construction of the photon region boundaries for generic asymptotically flat, stationary axisymmetric black hole spacetimes admitting spherical photon orbits (SPOs).
+Explicit expressions are given to determine the location of the photon region boundary.
+Further, by analyzing the behavior of the metric functions near the Killing horizon and the asymptotic spatial infinity, we showed that the well-defined solutions for the boundary curves exist in the domain of outer communication.
+The results are valid in any metric theory of gravity since no information regarding the field equations is incorporated at any step of the investigation.